Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - The wings and fuselage of the space shuttle and other spacecraft needed to be insulated to prevent the delicate skin from being melted due to friction with the air during re-entry through Earth's atmosphere.
 In the case of the space shuttle, light weight insulating and heat resistant foam tiles were used and these were bonded to the body of the shuttle.

+- Insulate Your Loft.
 Insulation in the home takes several forms.
-In the loft, the space between the floor joists is commonly insulated with between 4 to 8 inches of fiber glass, rock wool, sheep's wool or shredded paper impregnated with a fire retardant chemical.
+In the loft, the space between the floor joists is commonly insulated with between 100 to 20 mm (4 to 8) inches of fiber glass, rock wool, sheep's wool or shredded paper impregnated with a fire retardant chemical.
 More up to date building regulations recommend a greater thickness of material.
 The space between the roof rafters can also be insulated either with the materials mentioned above, or a foam can be sprayed onto the inner surface of the roof.

-Walls can also be insulated.
-Typically, expanded polystyrene, rock wool or other foam sheeting materials are used to insulate the inside of exterior walls.
+- Insulate your walls.
+Typically, polyurethane foam, rock wool or other foam sheeting materials with a bonded drywall layer are used to insulate the inside of exterior walls.
 Building codes must be followed to ensure that the material is not exposed to flame in the event of a fire.
 In the case of exterior masonry walls, an alternative choice is to have the outer faces of walls insulated with a matrix of insulating panels.
 Once the panels are installed, the walls are plastered and then painted.

 If your home isn't insulated, start by insulating the loft/attic space.
 This will reduce the amount of heat rising through the ceiling and out through the roof space, resulting in an immediate noticeable improvement.
 Next you can insulate the walls of your home.
-You will lose about 4 inches of space on the inside of walls that are insulated, reducing room space, so this needs to be take into account.
+You will lose up to 100mm (4 inches) on the inside of walls that are insulated depending on the insulation thickness, reducing room space, so this needs to be take into account.

 Attic and wall insulation